NVIDIA/ChatRTX/README.md

 <img src="https://gitlab-master.nvidia.com/winai/trt-llm-rag-windows/-/raw/main/media/rag-demo.gif"  align="center">
 </p>

 ChatRTX is a demo app that lets you personalize a GPT large language model (LLM) connected to your own content—docs, notes, photos.
 Leveraging retrieval-augmented generation (RAG), [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/), and RTX acceleration, you can query a custom chatbot to quickly get contextually relevant answers.
-This app also lets you give query through your voice and lets you retreive images matching your voice or text input.
+This app also lets you give queries through your voice and retrieve images matching your voice or text input.
 And because it all runs locally on your Windows RTX PC or workstation, you’ll get fast and secure results.
 ChatRTX supports various file formats, including text, pdf, doc/docx, xml, png, jpg, bmp.
-Simply point the application at the folder containing your files and it'll load them into the library in a matter of seconds.
+Simply point the application at the folder containing your files, and it'll load them into the library in a matter of seconds.

 The AI models that are supported in this app:
 - LLaMa 2 13B